cfrm17/cfrm17.github.io/fee.md

 Although there is not enough fee history to answer this question conclusively, we have found that a unit root/Dickey-Fuller test (essentially a modified t-test) indicates that mean-reversion is significant at confidence levels & 85% (> 95% for the Canadian conduits and _ 85% for Old Line and Thunder Bay).

 The resulting parameters, although some are poorly determined, indicate that the process reverts very quickly to a stationary process as one would expect.
-In this case, considering values of the reversion speed (https://finpricing.com/lib/FxAccumulator.html)within a 95%-ile confidence band produces unrealistic long-term volatilities.
+In this case, considering values of the reversion speed (https://finpricing.com/lib/FxAccumulator.html) within a 95%-ile confidence band produces unrealistic long-term volatilities.
 We provide a more consistent estimate of parameter uncertainties based on an analysis of the fees as a stationary process.

 Given the strong quantitative evidence from three conduits and strong qualitative evidence from all conduits, we are confident that the fee processes mean-revert in a way that is inconsistent with a geometric Brownian motion assumption.